brucks24/mental-health-web-app/README.md

 # New Features!
   - Panic button to alert coaches or staff of a critical event
   - Blank pages in the sidebar for content related to the side (boilerplate code)

+ # Planed Features - Maybe, we haven't discussed this yet.
+  - Chat between players, coaches, and other professionals.
+  - Assignment of players to new teams
+  - Allow coaches to make new teams
+  - Allow coaches to assign players to new teams
+  - Maybe an invite only feature?
+A coach can send an email to the player to speed up registration.

 ### Installation